-STANDARD/GUIDELINE RECOMMENDATION Criteria Cannot be contigut Minimum site size Allowed across the identified in the Generation of the second se e street from R1 zones, only when the street is an arterial (as eneral Plan).
-Sites within 2000ft. or major bus stopsSites adjacent to an -Considered for allowing sites to apply and to rezone sites: . walking distance of transit (Caltrain station, light rail station with six or more buses per hour during peak periods) n R4 zone in close proximity (short walking distance) from arterials.
-Unit Types Multiple-family apartments/ condominiums, townhouses and rowhouses.
+STANDARD/GUIDELINE RECOMMENDATION Criteria Cannot be contigueMinimum site sizeAllowed across the identified in the Ge e street from R1 zones, only when the street is an arterial (as eneral Plan).
+Secondary Criteria-Considered for allowing sites to apply and to rezone sites: Sites within 2000ft. walking distance of transit (Caltrain station, light rail station or major bus stops with six or more buses per hour during peak periods) Sites adjacent to an R4 zone Sites located on or in close proximity (short walking distance) from arterials.
+Unit Types Multiple-family apartments / condominiums, townhouses and rowhouses.
 The standards in this table apply to Multi-Family housing.
 Standards for Small-Lot Single-Family developments, Townhouse developments and Rowhouse developments are listed separately in Sections A36.12.040.J, A36.12.040.K and A36.12.040.L respectively.
 The R1 standards (Section A36.12.030.A.3) apply when there is only one single-family Dwelling on a lot, and the R2 standards (Section A36.12.030.B.2 apply when there is a Duplex or two detached single-family Dwellings on a lot.
 Lot Area Project area - 1 acre minimum.
 Individual lots in Small-Lot single-family, Townhouse and Rowhouse developments approved through a PUD permit may be smaller.
 Lot Width 160 ft., minimum.
-Density 60 units/acre, maximum Floor Area Ratio 1.40 maximum for projects that are equal to or under 40 units/acre1.95 maximum for projects between 41 to 50 units/acre2.30 maximum for projects that are between 51 and 60 units/acre Setbacks See Section A36.12.040G for setbacks applicable to accessory structures, Section A36.12.040.I for exceptions to required setbacks and Article 36.27 for special street setback provisions that may override the following front and side setback requirements.
-Front (public 15 ft. minimum streets) Where the property line is set further away from back of sidewalk, the front setback may be measured from back of sidewalk.
+Density eo units/acre, maximum Floor Area Ratio 1.40 maximum for projects that are equal to or under 40 units/acre 1.95 maximum for projects between 41 to 50 units/acre 2.30 maximum for projects that are between 51 and 60 units/acre Setbacks See Section A36.12.040G for setbacks applicable to accessory structures, Section A36.12.040.I for exceptions to required setbacks and Article 36.27 for special street setback provisions that may override the following front and side setback requirements.
+Front (public streets) 15 ft. minimum Where the property line is set further away from back of sidewalk, the front setback may be measured from back of sidewalk.
 Side 1 to 2 stories-10 ft. minimum 3 stories and higher -15 ft. minimum Street Side 15 ft. minimum Rear 15 ft. minimum Distances between Structures 1 to 3 stories-15 ft. minimum 4th story-20 ft. minimum Higher than 4 stories-25 ft. minimum